walmartlabs/lacinia/docs/tutorial/game-data.rst

 into the steps leading up to ``schema/compile``, which ultimately becomes quite essential.

 Back to the schema; the resolver itself is the ``resolve-game-by-id`` function.
-It is provided with a map of games, and the standard triumvirate of resolver function arguments: context, field arguments, and container value.
+It is provided with a map of games, and the :doc:`standard triumvirate of resolver function arguments<../resolve/overview>`: context, field arguments, and container value.

 Field resolvers are passed a map of the field arguments (from the client query).
 This map contains keyword keys, and values of varying types (because field arguments have a type in